One level density of low-lying zeros of quadratic Hecke $L$-functions of Imaginary Quadratic Number Fields

 Our proof of Theorem \ref{quadraticmainthm} proceeds along the same line of arguments as those in \cite{G&Zhao4}.
 The allowable range of the support of the Fourier transform of the test function in \eqref{quaddensity} depends on certain character sums.
 To get a better estimation, we apply a two dimensional Poisson summation over $\mathcal{O}_K$ to convert long character sums to shorter ones, which leads to a second main term in the computation of the one level density.
 In this process, we need to evaluate explicitly certain Gauss sums at prime arguments, which we achieve by combining the quadratic reciprocity laws for imaginary quadratic number fields and the approaches used in \cite{B&S, A&A&W}.

-A conjecture that goes back to S. Chowla \cite{chow} states that $L(1/2, \chi) \neq 0$ for any primitive Dirichlet character $\chi$.
-One expects that the same statement should hold for Hecke characters as well.
+A conjecture that goes back to S. Chowla \cite{chow} asserts that $L(1/2, \chi) \neq 0$ for any primitive quadratic Dirichlet character $\chi$.
+In general, it is believed that an $L$-function does not vanish at its central points unless there is a compelling reason (the sign of the functional equation is $-1$ or the $L$-function is associated with an elliptic curve of positive rank, a connection given by the Birch--Swinnerton-Dyer conjecture).
+Thus, it stands to reason that the same statement should hold for Hecke characters as well.
 Motivated by this conjecture, we use Theorem~\ref{quadraticmainthm} to deduce the following

 \begin{corollary} Suppose that the GRH is true and that $1/2$ is a zero of $L \left( s, \chi^{(-4c_Kc)} \right)$ of order $m_c \geq 0$.
 As $X \to \infty$,

 Moreover, as $X \to \infty$

 \end{corollary}